dbolotov/neural_network_template/README.md

 Each data row must be complete (no missing values).

-Features must be numerical (continuous).
+Features must be numerical (continuous, not categorical).

 Classes must be designated with consecutive integers, starting from 1 (for example, {1,2,3,4} but not {1,2,4}).
+Due to Octave/MATLAB syntax, '0' cannot be used to designate a class.

 Every class must be represented in the training set.
-Due to Octave/MATLAB syntax, '0' cannot be used to designate a class.

 ####Datasets used in development and testing
 [Fisher's Iris](http://archive.ics.uci.edu/ml/datasets/Iris)